Xceptance/xlt-documentation/content/en/load-testing/Manual/530-reports.md

   All about the different kinds of reports XLT can create.
 ---

-As the most important tool for analyzing the results of a load test run, XLT offers three types of load test reports, which are thoroughly illustrated in the sections below: load test reports, comparison reports and trend reports.
+As the most important tool for analyzing the results of a load test run, XLT offers three types of load test reports, which are thoroughly illustrated in the sections below
+* load test reports,
+* comparison reports and
+* trend reports.

 ## Load Test Report